jlewi/foyle/tech_notes/tn008_auto_insert_cells.md

 ### GitOps Workflows

 Suppose we are using GitOps and [Flux](https://fluxcd.io/) and want to determine whether the Foo service is up to date.
-We can this as follows.
+We can do this as follows.
 First we can use `git` to get latest commit of the repository

 ```bash
 git ls-remote https://github.com/acme/foo.git